EmanSalah2000/AutoEncoder_MNIST/README.md

 # AutoEncoder_MNIST
-auto encoder is split to two parts  first part encodeing for encodeing the shape from encoder layers  second part  decoding to return the same shape that generated form decoder layers
+auto encoder is split to two parts
+first part encodeing for encodeing the number  from encoder layers second part  decoding to return the same number  that generated form decoder layers